Celery and Potato Soup

 How Do You Grow Celery?

-• Start seeds indoors 8-10 weeks before the last spring frost date.
-Use peat pots or trays with well-draining soilless mix.
+- Start seeds indoors 8-10 weeks before the last spring frost date.
+Use peat pots or trays filled with a well-draining soil-less mix.
 Keep soil moist.

-• Harden off plants for 10-14 days before transplanting outdoors.
-Gradually increase sun exposure and cut back on watering.
+- Harden off plants for 10-14 days before transplanting outdoors by gradually increasing sun exposure and cutting back on watering.

-• Prepare garden beds with rich, loose, compost-amended soil.
+- Prepare your garden beds with rich, loose, compost-amended soil.
 Celery needs constant moisture and nutrients.

-• Transplant celery outdoors several weeks after the last spring frost, when plants are 4-6 inches tall.
+- Transplant celery outdoors several weeks after the last spring frost, when plants are 4-6" tall.

-• Space celery plants 4-6 inches apart in rows spaced 2-3 feet apart.
-Plant seedlings at the same depth as in pots.
+- Space celery plants 4-6 inches apart in rows spaced 2-3 feet apart.
+Plant seedlings at the same depth as they were in your pots.

-• Fertilize celery every 3 weeks with a balanced liquid fertilizer.
-Insufficient nutrients will cause stunted growth.
+- Fertilize celery every 3 weeks with a balanced liquid fertilizer.
+Insufficient nutrients will cause stunted celery growth.

 Best Celery-Growing Areas in the USA